cloud-ark/kubeplus/README.rst

 KubePlus Platform toolkit
 ==========================

-KubePlus Platform toolkit streamlines the process of composing multiple Kubernetes Operators into a custom PaaS, and enables creating application Platforms as Code.
-It supports discovering usage and runtime information about Custom Resources introduced by various Operators in your Cluster.
+KubePlus Platform toolkit simplifies discovery and use of Kubernetes Operators and their Custom Resources to create application Platforms as Code.
+It supports discovering static as well as dynamic runtime information about Custom Resources introduced by various Operators in your Cluster.

 `Kubernetes Operators`_ extend Kubernetes API to manage third-party software as native Kubernetes objects.
 Today, number of Operators are being built for middlewares like databases, queues, loggers, etc.
 Current popular approach is to ‘self-assemble’ platform stacks using Kubernetes Operators of choice.
-This requires significant efforts and there is lack of consistent user experience across multiple Operators.
+This requires significant efforts to discover capabilities of each Operator and the Custom Resources that it supports; and there is lack of consistent user experience across multiple Operators.

 .. _Kubernetes Operators: https://coreos.com/operators/

-KubePlus bring consistency of usage across multiple Operators with our Operator development guidelines_.
-They ensure one platform experience with uniform discovery, documentation and usage across multiple Operators.
-Teams can 'Build their Own PaaSes' on Kubernetes selecting required Operators packaged as Helm charts.
+KubePlus Platform toolkit, a) provides Operator developers a set of Operator development guidelines_ to enable creating Operators such as they are consistent to use alongside other Operators, b) leverages standard installation tools like Helm to install Operators, and c) provides kubectl based mechanisms for application developers to discover static and runtime information about Custom Resources.
+Application developers can create their application platform stack using various Custom Resources.

 .. _guidelines: https://github.com/cloud-ark/kubeplus/blob/master/Guidelines.md